srinuappala/virtusa-codetest/README.md

 Execution Steps:
 ===============

-1. Download the code and maven
+1. Download the code run maven:clean, maven:install

+2. Run com.virtusa.codetest.MerchantGuideToGalaxyApp  as java application.

+3. Output put can be seen in Console.